-Signed on behalf of the board of directors on29April 2020 by:
+Signed on behalf of the board of directors on 27 April 2021 by:

-Alfred Pisani Chairman Ahmed Wahedi Director
+Ahmed Wahedi Director

 Remuneration statement

 With the exception of the independent director who is jointly appointed by the shareholders, the other directors are officers of the shareholders and none is paid any remuneration.
 In the circumstances, the need for the appointment of a Remuneration Committee does not arise.